 We should see it as our duty to place this international experience and marketing know-how at the disposal of the country’s wine community at large.

 M.M.: In mid-May of this year the ÖTW-Thermenregion was founded, and within the next two years the Weinviertel will also establish a regional branch.
 One could say that our organization is evolving from a regional into a national movement.
-Which is to say, in coming years we aspire to becoming active in Burgenland and Steiermark as well.
+Which is to say, in coming years we aspire to become active in Burgenland and Steiermark as well.

-I see our organization as one that puts itself at the service of Austria’s whole winegrowing community. ÖTW members have experience in marketing their wines on an international level, and for that reason I think we should see it as our duty to place this experience and know-how at the disposal of the country’s wine community at large.
+I see our organization as one that puts itself at the service of Austria’s whole wine-growing community. ÖTW members have experience in marketing their wines on an international level, and for that reason, I think we should see it as our duty to place this experience and know-how at the disposal of the country’s wine community at large.

 This openness was always very important to me.
 The more of those who actualize our ideals and values, the more thoroughly these will be embraced by an entire region, and all parties will profit from that in the end.